 Girl Scouts helps to build courage, confidence, and character in girls.
 Girl Scouts is fun but it is also an opportunity for girls in grades K-12 to develop important life skills, discover themselves, and make a difference in the world around them.
 Through engaging programs and activities, we help today’s girls become tomorrow’s women leaders.

-For more information, contact Sarah Maul.
+For more information, contact Azure Miller.